tedmoore/schelp2/docs/Classes/Buffer.md

 ```

 ### `getn`, `getnMsg`
 Send a message requesting the a contiguous range of values of size count starting from index. action is a Function which will be passed the values in an Array as an argument and evaluated when a reply is received.
 (Floating-point values for index and count are truncated to integer.)N.B.
 The maximum number of values that you can get with a single getn message is 1633 when the server is using UDP as its communication protocol.
-Use [loadToFloatArray](#loadtofloatarray) and [getToFloatArray](#gettofloatarray) to get larger ranges of values.
+Use [#-loadToFloatArray](#-loadtofloatarray) and [#-getToFloatArray](#-gettofloatarray) to get larger ranges of values.

 ### `loadToFloatArray`
 Write the buffer to a file and then load it into a FloatArray.**Arguments:**